-- 21. Level Four, the highest level of need, is defined by Sections 17 and 47 of the Children Act 1989.
+- 21. Level Four, the highest level of need, is a legal designation defined by Sections 17 and 47 of the Children Act 1989.
 The School must pass on to the local authority any possible Level Four concerns.
-Section 17 of that Act safeguards children who are 'in need', because they would be unlikely to achieve or maintain a reasonable level of health or development if they were not supported by specialised services.
+Section 17 of that Act safeguards children who are 'in need', because their health or development would be weakened if they were not supported by specialised services.
 This includes children with serious disabilities or complex special educational needs.
 Under Section 47 of the Children Act, which covers child protection, the local authority must investigate when it becomes aware that a child is suffering (or is likely to suffer) significant harm. - 22.
 Significant harm is caused when a child's health or development is seriously or permanently altered or damaged.
-'Health' here means physical or mental health, and 'development' means physical, intellectual, emotional, social or behavioural development.
 Inflicting significant harm on a child, or failing to act to prevent it, is a definition of child abuse and neglect.
 Children may be abused in a family, or in an institutional or community setting by those known to them or, more rarely, by others (for example, via the internet).
 They may be abused by an adult or adults, or another child or children. - 23.
 Detailed lists of the symptoms, indicators and behaviours associated with child abuse and neglect which are used by health and social care professionals can be found here: